Gujarati Khaman Dhokla

 • Salt to taste

-3. To prepare khaman, take 1 cup of the flour in a bowl and add buttermilk.
-Mix well and keep aside for 4–5 hours.
+2. Make the Batter: To prepare khaman, take 1 cup of the flour in a bowl and add buttermilk.
+Mix well and set aside for 4–5 hours.